Is Arsenal vs Real Madrid on TV? Kick-off time, channel and how to watch Champions League quarter-final

 Arsenal XI: Raya; Timber, Saliba, Kiwior, Lewis-Skelly; Partey, Rice; Saka, Odegaard, Martinelli; Merino.

-Real Madrid XI: Courtois; Vazquez, Asencio, Rudiger, Mendy; Valverde, Camavinga, Bellingham; Rodrygo, Mbappe, Vinicius Jr.
+Real Madrid XI (CONFIRMED): Courtois; Valverde, Asencio, Rudiger, Alaba; Rodrygo, Modric, Camavinga, Bellingham; Mbappe, Vini Jr.

 Odds